-footed, four-footed, eight-footed, nine-footed, or infinite in the highest heaven.^a
+41. The sound (of the clouds) has been uttered, fabricating the waters, and being one-footed, two-footed, fourfooted, eight-footed, nine-footed, or infinite in the highest heaven.

-- 42. From her^b the clouds shed abundant rain, and thence (the people of) the four quarters live: thence the moisture spreads (to the grain), and the universe exists. - 43.
-I beheld near (me) the smoke of burning cow-dung; and by that all-pervading mean (effect), discovered the cause (fire): the priests have dressed the Soma ox,^c for such are their first duties. - 44.
-The three, with beautiful tresses, look down in their several seasons upon the earth; one of them, when the year is ended, shears (the ground); one,
+42. From her the clouds shed abundant rain, and thence (the people of) the four quarters live : thence the moisture spreads (to the grain), and the universe exists.

+43. I beheld near (me) the smoke of burning cow-dung; and by that all-pervading mean (effect), discovered the cause (fire): the priests have dressed the Soma ox, for such are their first duties.